Is it time for an SAP S/4HANA Upgrade? And is it really necessary?

 In case you are interested to look deeper into your existing business processes and get to know how to improve their efficiency and hence reduce costs, you can find guidance and relevant knowledge resources in the SAP Enterprise Support value map for Business Process Improvement.

-An alternative option to get recommendations for relevant SAP Fiori apps could be the self-service available in the SAP Fiori App Library.
-It contains a list view with filtering feature but no results document or presentation as you can get with SAP Fiori Apps Recommendation report.
+An alternative option to get recommendations for relevant SAP Fiori apps could be the self-service Run SAP Fiori Upgrade Impact Analysis available in the SAP Fiori App Library.
+You can find more details about this tool via the Learn More link (see image below).

 You should also review the SAP Fiori lighthouse scenarios to be inspired by the SAP Fiori apps that bring the best new business value.

-If you would like to dig further into the SAP Fiori topic you can find guidance and relevant knowledge resources in corresponding section of SAP Enterprise Support value map for Digital Innovation.
+If you would like to dig further into the SAP Fiori topic you can find guidance and relevant knowledge resources in corresponding section of SAP Enterprise Support value map for SAP Business Technology Platform*.

 HOW TO PREPARE AND WHAT TO PAY ATTENTION TO?